 The Supreme Court struck down Biden’s loan forgiveness plan Friday, leaving the $1.6 trillion owed in student loans by some 45 million people intact.
 Student loan payments are set to restart in October, with interest accruing again on Sept.
 1. Without debt forgiveness, the bills will likely be bigger than most expected them to be.

 Borrowers should not expect any further extensions on the student loan payment pause; The Biden administration cannot push repayment further without Congressional support due to the debt ceiling deal signed on June 3.

 Advisers tell TIME that borrowers should take a proactive approach before student loan debt payments restart.
 The good news is that borrowers whose loans are held by the federal government have several options if they can’t afford to make their payments.

-Here are some ways to alleviate your student loan debt once payments resume this summer.
+Here are some ways to alleviate your student loan debt once payments resume this fall.

 Know what type of loan and servicer you have

 Before borrowers make any decisions about possibly changing their payment plan or applying for a forbearance or deferment, advisors suggest that borrowers first research their options and reach out to their loan servicer.

 Information about the type of loan you have and who your loan servicer is can all be found on a borrower’s account on studentaid.gov.
 “Logging into their account is really important because during the payment pause there was a shift in federal student loan servicers, and so some borrowers may see that they actually have a new servicer now,” Kyra Taylor, an Attorney at the National Consumer Law Center (NCLC), a nonprofit that advises on consumer issues for vulnerable communities, says.

 Borrowers should ensure all contact information is up to date on both their loan servicer and education department accounts so they can stay up to date with ongoing changes and regulations for student loans.